MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 * **A predefined schedule**.
-When you select this option, you can select the days of the week and the time of day that Release Management will automatically create a new release.
+When you select this option, you can select the days of the week and the time of day that Release Management will automatically start a new deployment.
 You can configure multiple schedules as required.
-  Note that, with scheduled triggers, a new release is created even if a newer version of artifact is not available since the last release.
+  Note that, with scheduled triggers, a new deployment is created even if a newer version of artifact is not available.

   ![The scheduled trigger conditions settings](_img/trigger-02.png)